 Radical nephrectomy.
 A radical nephrectomy is the removal of the whole kidney and some surrounding tissue, as well as nearby lymph nodes.
 The surgical removal of the lymph nodes is called a lymph node dissection.

-Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
+Before surgery, talk with your child's health care team about the possible side effects from the specific surgery your child will have.
 Learn more about the basics of surgery.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the tumor cells from growing, dividing, and making more cells.
 Chemotherapy for a Wilms tumor is given by a pediatric oncologist.